Last update: [last-modified]

 With plenty of large Victorian and Georgian terrace houses, this part is popular with middle-class families who want to enjoy the short distance to Central London, while also having good schools and the expansive Clapham Common nearby.
 The nearest tube station is Clapham Common (Northern Line), located on the corner of the Common and the High Street.

 Despite the name, Clapham Junction is technically located in Battersea.
 With the best shopping and restaurant selection of all the four Clapham areas (check 15 great restaurants in Clapham Junction).
 It's obvious why many recent graduates and young professionals moving to London choose to settle here.
-Families, on the other hand, tend to find it a bit too hectic so stick to the Old Town and the South.
+Families, on the other hand, tend to find it a bit too hectic and stick to the Old Town and the South.
 As far as transport is concerned, you've got Clapham North tube station (Northern Line), Clapham High Street station (Overground and Southeastern) Clapham South (Northern Line) Clapham Junction (Overground making it easy to get out of London!).